 I recently chatted with a member of CALS – Central Alberta Lyme Society.
 Here is a summary of this discussion.

-CALS: They are small arachnids, but most people call them bugs.
+CALS: Ticks are technically small arachnids,, but most people call them bugs.

 Source: TickEncounter Resource Center.